Q: How often do you update the website?

 A: The thing is that I have enjoyed playing video games ever since when I was a

-depressed (The Sonic fandom is the worst when it comes to this).
+bad fanfiction or draw bad fanart of them, and that is just depressing (The Sonic fandom is the worst when it comes to this).
 In order to save gaming's reputation, I decide to draw my own video game fanart to outshine those who disagree.
 Whenever I draw video game fanart I want

 it to stay true to the real storylines found in the actual video games